chhabrakaran7/redhat8-ansible/README.md

 There are two major cases of variable use in ansible:

-1. Use variables within playbook:
+1. Variables within playbook:

    A case where the variables are defined and called within the playbook

    `Examples: redhat-ansible/variables/use_variables_within_playbook/`

-2. Use variables in a separate variables file:
+2. Variables in a separate variables file:

     A case where the variables are defined in a separate variable file and are called on the fly in the main ansible playbook

     `Examples: redhat-ansible/variables/use_variables_in_separatefile/`

+3. User input variables:

+   A case where the variable is picked up from the user input while running playbook.

+   `Examples: redhat-ansible/variables/user_input_variables/`